CKacha/Robby-Fischer/README.md

 </h1>

 <h4 align="center">
-  Robby Fischer is a chess-playing robotic arm system that uses computer vision and imitation learning AI to play chess autonomously against human opponents.
+  A chess-playing robotic arm that sees the board through cameras, thinks with the Stockfish engine, and physically moves pieces using the LeRobot SO-ARM101 arm.
 </h4>

 <div align="center">